robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     <div class="col-1" (click)="deleteTodo(todoItem)"><i class="fa fa-trash"></i></div>
     ```

-1. Since the Bootstrap grid is 12 columns wide, we need to reduce the text div from col-11 to col-10.
+1. Since the Bootstrap grid is 12 columns wide, we need to reduce the text div from col-11 to col-10 to be able to fit in the delete icon.

 <div class="alert alert-info" role="alert">The reason that we used the Bootstrap grid is so that everything wrapped correctly with longer todo items and when the screen was smaller.
 The Bootstrap grid provides this functionality automatically for you.</div>